The Irish Wolfhound is an ancient breed that originated in Ireland, where he served as both a war and hunting dog.

-It may take longer to find that great breeder than it would to get a puppy from a puppy mill, pet store, or from the newspaper, but it’s worth it!
+It may take longer to find that great breeder than it would to get a puppy from a puppy mill, pet store, or the newspaper, but it’s worth it!

 Reputable breeders have a good reason for breeding.
-Money is definitely not one.
+Money is not one.
 They breed because they want to make the breed better.